Top 10 Best Places to Retire in North Carolina in 2022

 3 – Asheville, North Carolina

 Asheville is often recognized as one of the best places to retire in North Carolina.
 It’s the craft beer capital of America with more breweries per capita than any other U.S. city.
-In western North Carolina, it’s tough to find a better cultural and art scene.
+In western North Carolina, it’s tough to find a better cultural scene.

 2 – Raleigh, North Carolina